NieuwlandGeo/SLDReader/README.md

 ## Requirements

+- Most SLDReader functions work from OpenLayers v6.15 or higher.
+- OpenLayers version 8.3.0 or higher required to use `GraphicStroke` symbolizers without visual artefacts.
-- OpenLayers version 6.15 or higher.
+- OpenLayers version 10.3.0 or higher required to support custom `Mark` symbols.
 - An up-to date browser.
 If you need to support older browsers, you have to compile SLDReader yourself with a different `browserslist` setting in `package.json`.
   - The browsers supported by SLDReader can be found here: https://browsersl.ist/#q=defaults .
 - If you want to build and/or run SLDReader, NodeJS v18.18 or higher is required.